 Tax litigation usually takes at least five years.
 Decisions of the courts of first and second instance are based on facts, while the Supreme Court's decisions refer only to matters of law.
 Before assuming their positions, the tax courts are allowed to engage independent experts to analyse the case, although this is not a very common practice.

-After the decision of the Supreme Court, there are, in principle, no further opportunities to discuss the litigation.29 Partial payments are imposed by law during the judicial procedure;30 in the event that the taxpayer is the winning party, these payments are reimbursed by ITA.
+After the decision of the Supreme Court, there are, in principle, no further opportunities to discuss the litigation.27 Partial payments are imposed by law during the judicial procedure;28 in the event that the taxpayer is the winning party, these payments are reimbursed by ITA.

 ii Recent cases

-Generally speaking, transfer pricing litigation by the Supreme Court in Italy has been limited; the reason is that the tax courts do not have specific and in-depth knowledge of transfer pricing matters and consequently taxpayers often prefer to settle the assessment (before or during the judicial procedure) with ITA, rather than bear the risk of an adverse decision.
+Transfer pricing litigation by the Supreme Court in Italy has been limited; the reason is that the tax courts do not have specific and in-depth knowledge of transfer pricing matters and consequently taxpayers often prefer to settle the assessment (before or during the judicial procedure) with ITA or to enter into a MAP procedure, rather than bear the risk of an adverse decision.

-- The transfer pricing regime as an anti-avoidance provision, and the burden of proof in transfer pricing assessments:31 the main position of the Supreme Court is to consider the transfer pricing regime a safeguard of the principle of fair competition between countries, rather than as an anti-avoidance provision (regardless of the tax rate of the foreign countries involved).
-As far as the burden of proof is concerned, the Supreme Court, in the most recent cases, stated that this should be borne by the tax authority to the extent that an inter-company transaction occurred for a consideration that was not consistent with the arm's-length principle.
-The burden of proof that the transaction occurred at arm's length is then transferred to the taxpayer, on the basis of the assumption that the latter has a closer and deeper knowledge of the facts.32
+The most recent position of the Supreme Court is to consider the transfer pricing regime a safeguard of the principle of fair competition between countries, rather than as an anti-avoidance provision (regardless of the tax rate of the foreign countries involved).29 As far as burden of proof is concerned, the Supreme Court, in the most recent cases, stated that this should be borne by the tax authority to the extent that an inter-company transaction occurred for a consideration that was not consistent with the arm's-length principle.
+Otherwise, in practice, it is sometimes transferred to the taxpayer based on the assumption that the latter has a closer and deeper knowledge of the facts.30

-- The scope of domestic transfer pricing provisions:33 formerly, the main position of the Supreme Court was to view transfer pricing provisions as general rules, applicable even to transactions between resident entities.
-The issue has finally been clarified by Legislative Decree No. 147 of 14 September 2015,34 which expressly excludes the application of transfer pricing provisions to domestic transactions.
+The historical position of the Supreme Court31 was to consider transfer pricing provisions as general rules, applicable even to transactions between resident entities: the issue has finally been clarified by Legislative Decree No. 147/2015,32 which expressly excludes the application of transfer pricing provisions to domestic transactions.
+Such a position was recently confirmed by the Supreme Court in Decision No. 8176/2021.

-- Intra-group services and shareholders' loans:35 the Supreme Court position confirms that costs deriving from intra-group services (i.e., in application of a cost-sharing agreement) are deductible provided that the benefit for the receiver is proved by the taxpayer.
+Finally, the Supreme Court position confirmed that costs deriving from intra-group services are deductible provided that the benefit for the receiver is proved by the taxpayer.
 With regard to interest on inter-company loans, the Supreme Court and the provincial and regional courts have taken different positions on the applicability of transfer pricing provisions to non-interest-bearing loans.
+33

 Secondary adjustment and penalties

-As far as penalties are concerned, if, in the event of a tax assessment, the documentation provided (master file or local file) is considered not to be compliant with Law Decree 78/2010 by ITA, ordinary administrative penalties are applied, ranging from 90 per cent up to 180 per cent of the assessed higher income.
-No specific reduction or increase is provided for transfer pricing adjustments.
-On the other hand, where transfer pricing documentation is considered to be compliant, the 'penalty protection' grants the non-application of the above-mentioned penalties.
-The penalty protection applies also for withholding taxes purposes, in the case of assessment based on the arm's-length value.
+As far as penalties are concerned, if, in the event of a tax assessment, the documentation provided (master file or local file) is considered by ITA not to be compliant34 with the New Decision, ordinary administrative penalties are applied, ranging from 90 per cent up to 180 per cent of the assessed higher income.
+However, where transfer pricing documentation is considered to be compliant, the 'penalty protection' grants the non-application of the above-mentioned penalties.
+The penalty protection also applies for withholding taxes purposes, in the case of assessment based on the arm's-length value.

 Regarding criminal law, penalties are applicable to any director signing the relevant tax returns if certain conditions, set out in Article 4 of Law 74/2000, are jointly met.
 In principle, provided that transfer pricing documentation complies with the Italian regulations, criminal consequences should be excluded.
 Thus, the wording of Article 4 is somewhat unclear and some tax offices are still giving notice of criminal offence to the competent public prosecutor.
 However, in the event of an agreement with ITA before starting formal litigation in the competent tax courts, it is becoming common practice for public prosecutors to stop any criminal law proceedings.